mattppal/blog/src/content/blog/what-is-delta.md

 <center><figcaption>This is a lakehouse, not Delta Lake. 🤨</figcaption></center>

 I don't find this particularly helpful for understanding Delta Lake.
-For some reason, the majority of their docs describe a lakehouse framework, not the underlying technology.
+For some reason, the majority of their docs describe a lakehouse framework with a medallion architecture, not the underlying technology.
 A _lakehouse_ is a fancy buzzword, [also created by Databricks](https://www.databricks.com/glossary/data-lakehouse), used to describe a solution combining data lakes and data warehouses, i.e. leveraging cloud storage with semi-structured data formats _and_ traditional OLAP solutions.

 ![This is also a lakehouse](/posts/what-is-delta/lakehouse-arch.png)